amontalenti/elements-of-python-style/README.md

 [`flake8` is a good choice][flake8] for linting, as it combines `pep8` with `pyflakes` and that's usually all you need on the linting side.

-It's very common in the community these days to use the [`black` formatter][black], which is similar in principle to the go code formatter.
+It's very common in the community to use the [`black` formatter][black], which is similar in principle to the go code formatter.
 But this is optional.

 [flake8]: https://flake8.pycqa.org/en/latest/
 [black]: https://black.readthedocs.io/en/stable/